AndrewMathas/git-ldiff/readme.rst

 A bash script for producing pdf files from a git repository that tracks latex documents.
 There are two modes:
- - ldiff: uses latexdiff to create a pdf file that highlights the differences between commits
- - lpdf:  produces a latex file for the given commit in the repository script is partially based on the git-latexdiff script available on the web.
+ - lpdf:  produces a latex file for the given commit in the repository
+ - ldiff: uses latexdiff to create a pdf file that highlights the differences between commits script is partially based on the git-latexdiff script available on the web.
 The date and commit information are printed as a banner on the PDF files.
+This script should be used from inside git.

 Andrew Mathas June 2014

-TODO
+**To do**
  - clean up the argument parsing
  - better handling of latexdiff options
  - improve documentation

-INSTALLATION
+**Installation**

 Clone the git repository, or download the shell script, and then type:
   ./git-ldiff --install [directory]   # directory defaults to /Users/andrew/bin